Pashozator/entity-adapter/README.md

 # entity-adapter
 JavaScript library to maintain entities.
 It helps you to deal with collections.
+Inspired by https://ngrx.io/guide/entity/adapter

 ## Public API